Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 HP: short for "hit points" or "health pool" and refers to the total amount of damage a character can sustain before facing death.
 Not to be confused with Hewlett-Packard or horsepower.

-IAS: short for "increase attack speed," sometimes abbreviated to just "AS."
+IAS: short for "increase attack speed," sometimes abbreviated to "AIS" (attack speed increased) or just "AS."
 It is a stat found on many types of gear and is responsible for contributing to a character's overall damage output.
 See: 'DPS.'

-IK: short for the "Immortal King" set, which is a set of items designed specifically for the barbarian class.
+IK: short for the "Immortal King" set (example: Immortal King's Triumph), which is a set of items designed specifically for the barbarian class.

-ilvl: stands for "item level," a property that is associated with all items levels 60 to 63.
-In Reaper of Souls, there will no longer be item levels and each item simply has a base level requirement in order to be used.
+ilvl:vanilla - stands for "item level," a property that is associated with all items levels 60 to 63.
+In Reaper of Souls, there are no longer item levels and each item simply has a base level requirement in order to be used.

 Imba: short for "imbalanced."
 Players tend to refer to something as "imba" when they think something is overpowered or clearly not in proper use.
 See: 'OP' and 'UP.'

-Instabrim: portmanteau of "instant" and "Brimstone," referring to legendary and set items that are taken directly to the Blacksmith for salvaging into Fiery Brimstones.
+Instabrim:vanilla - portmanteau of "instant" and "Brimstone," referring to legendary and set items that are taken directly to the Blacksmith for salvaging into Fiery Brimstones.
 This usually occurs when the items hold no additional value (e.g. poorly rolled stats) other than the Brimstone itself, and oftentimes happens before the item in question is even identified due to predetermined undesirable properties.
+In Reaper of Souls, legendary and set items at levels 61+ grant Forgotten Souls when salvaged, thus rendering the term "instabrim" obsolete in those cases.
+See: 'Forgotten.'

 jsp: short for "d2jsp," a popular third-party website that has served as an out-of-game trading hub since the days of Diablo II.
 Players usually list their offers on the website to gain increased publicity and then sell to interested buyers in-game after contact.
 Jsp stands for "Java Script Parser," which originated when d2jsp was primarily used as an illegal way to manipulate Diablo II's gameplay and/or files.
 Today, it's a harmless trading hub for Diablo players.